dmamphey/dmamphey/README.md

 - Cloud-based platform development
 - AI applications in diagnostic and healthcare workflows

-My long-term goal is to contribute to Optymum SS (UK) Ltd digital health R&D platform projects, such as HemoVisionAI, including AI features for image quality checks and workflow automation.
+My long-term goal is to make technical contributions to the digital health R&D platform projects at Optymum SS (UK) Ltd, including HemoVisionAI and related initiatives.

 I’m also open to collaboration with others working in health tech, diagnostics, and life sciences innovation.